libsi02/libsi02/README.md

 Hi there 👋

-I study Computer Science at the University of Parma (UNIPR), and looking for my way in the big world of my faculty.
+I study Computer Science at the University of Parma (UNIPR), and live near Reggio Emilia (Italy).
 Here you'll find uni projects and assignments, including some projects i'm working on.